thomaspernet/research-phd/README.md

 ## Results

-- Recent works on the export data for firms have shown the enormous gains from quality upgrading.
-- We investigate first the impact of a change in the export tax on the product upgrading for a panel of Chinese domestic firms.
 - difference-in-difference estimation
   - The dependent variable is an indicator of quality measured for the firm’product’year.
   - Processing traders constitute the control group, because they cannot be eligible for VAT reimbursement